lithammer/NeavUI/README.md

 - Short value formatting for player, target, pet and party frames is different (e.g. 1.1m instead of 1M 100K).
 - Added Blizzards holy power, eclipse and soulshard bars, they fit the UI very nice.

-- **Raid frames**
+**Raid frames:**

 - Now using the built-in heal prediction from oUF (kind of like healcomm).
 - Healing indicators for all classes (I hope), as well as soulstone, focus magic and dark intent.
 - Healing indicators now have a "cooldown spiral for duration".
 - Mouse-over indicator (darkening the color when hovering over a frame).
 - Raid frames is a bit modified, now using the built-in heal prediction from oUF.
 And added healing indicators for all classes (I hope).

 **nMainbar**